 Bringing values down to earth

-Values and principles can often seem lofty and intangible so many agile practitioners prefer to focus on tools and practices.
+Values and principles can often seem lofty and intangible, so many agile practitioners prefer to focus on tools and practices.
 That's understandable but unfortunate.
-Because values and principles have the potential to provide us with clarity and guidance that transcends what practices and frameworks can achieve.
-Ideally - part of your empiric inspection and adaptation process should explore whether you are living according to your values/principles.
-To achieve that you can try a value-based retrospective.
+Values and principles have the potential to provide us with clarity and guidance that transcends what practices and frameworks can achieve.
+Ideally, part of your empirical inspection and adaptation process should explore whether you are living by your values and principles.
+To accomplish that, you can try a value-based retrospective.

 Values-based Retrospective - The TL;DR (Too long; Didn't Read) version:

-Create a matrix of your values as rows, and some classic retro categories such as plus/delta as columns.
-Then run a "generate insights" activity in which you try to see what you're doing that upholds a value or flies in the face of it and could be improved.
-Afterwards continue the retrospective as usual by deciding what to focus on, getting to the root cause, coming up with experiments and committing to some change.
+Create a matrix with your values as rows, and some classic retro categories, such as plus or delta, as columns.
+Then run a "generate insights" activity in which you try to identify what you're doing that upholds a value or contradicts it and could be improved.
+Afterwards,, continue the retrospective as usual by deciding what to focus on,identifyingo the root cause,devisingh experiment,s, and committing to some change.

 The Value of a Values-based Retrospective